JoseBurgos1993/WorkoutTracker/README.md

 # Unit 17 Nosql Homework: Workout Tracker
 With this project, I was tasked to create an app that tracks daily workouts and exercises.
+This application uses Mongodb and Mongoose as my database framework.
+The database is stored using MongoDB Atlas.

 The github repository is [here](https://github.com/JoseBurgos1993/WorkoutTracker).
 The deployed page can be located [here](https://secret-beyond-58160.herokuapp.com/).